-The Dhan Su Kagad Project: 'Blessed is that Paper'
+The Dhan Su Kagad Project: 'Blessed is the Paper'

-South Asia has an extra-ordinarily rich tradition of paper-making which continues to this day.
-Papers made in South Asia were fundamental to the development of artistic and book-making traditions.
+The extended Indus river basin region includes the modern territories of East Panjab (India), West Panjab (Pakistan), Himachal Pradesh (India) Jammu and Kashmir (India and Pakistan) as well as portions of Sindh (Pakistan), Khyber Pakhtunkhwa (Pakistan), Haryana (India) and Rajasthan (India).
+As with other regions in South Asia, it had an extra-ordinarily rich tradition of paper-making.
+Sadly, this tradition had mostly ended by the mid-20th century, although small pockets of traditional paper-making can be found in other parts of South Asia.
+Handmade paper was fundamental to the development of artistic and book-making traditions.
 Yet, there has been no technical analysis of historical specimens or the development of a typology for categorising them.
-Since almost all Sikh manuscripts were all written on handmade papers, a database of South Asian papers is of great benefit for the study of Sikh manuscripts.
+Since almost all Sikh manuscripts were all written on handmade papers, a database of Indus river basin papers would be of great benefit for the study of Sikh manuscripts.

 The Dhan Su Kagad project (translated as “blessed is that paper” in honour of Guru Nanak Dev Ji's verse) was conceived to fulfil this purpose by surveying a representative sample of papers from the Sikh tradition.
 The project began in 2018 when it was awarded the Frederick Bearman Research Grant.
 The video in this link provides an introduction to the project as presented at the 2018 ICON Book and Paper Group AGM where the recipient of the award was announced.